-The prayer request for Dakota Miller created confusion because it’s similar to a widely circulated, unrelated (and unverified) prayer request for a boy named Dakota who was reportedly transported to a hospital via helicopter after having repeated seizures.
-Click here for our investigation into the different versions of the earlier prayer request for Dakota.
+Dakota Miller’s prayer request created confusion because it is similar to a widely circulated, unrelated (and unverified) prayer request for a boy named Dakota, who was reportedly transported to a hospital via helicopter after having repeated seizures.
+(Click here for our investigation into the different versions of the earlier prayer requests for the other Dakota.)

-We can confirm, however, that prayer requests for shooting victim Dakota Miller are authentic.
-The community of Greenup, Kentucky, held a vigil and called for prayers on May 17, shortly after Miller was critically injured in an accidental shooting, WSAZ reports:
+We can confirm that prayer requests for Dakota Miller of Greenup, Kentucky are authentic.
+The community held a vigil and called for prayers on May 17, 2017, shortly after Miller was critically injured, local station WSAZ reported:

 Friends and family gathered in the bleachers at Greenup County High School Wednesday evening to pray for Dakota Miller.